 My butt was cushioned in my lunch seat, but I was restless.
 I cross my legs and that still didn't allow me to get comfortable.
 It wasn't so much the seat but probably the fact that I was impatiently digging through my bag like a mad woman.

 I really hated these big bags.
 They always had things in them that you never needed but hid all the things you did.
-Right now it wasn't being helpful, to say the least, on locating a little pink wallet I usually carry around.
+Right now it wasn't being helpful on locating a little pink wallet I usually carry around.
 It was pretty small so I expected to have problems looking for it, but I didn't think it would take this long just to find it.
-It wasn't even a dull pink.
-It was relatively bright so even in a dark bag, like mine, I should still be able to at least spot it.
+It wasn't even a dull pink, it was relatively bright.
+Even in a dark bag, like mine, I should still be able to at least spot it.

 Maybe I should just dump everything out.

 "You know, Ari, I don't really need your ID.
 I can just borrow someone's," Dionne spoke softly from across the rounded lunch table.

 I frown to myself for being unable to find it.
 Only my ID was in it so it wasn't that much of a loss.
 I really never use it like most students.
 It was just annoying not to have it.
 At our school the ID's are used as a prepaid card.
 It can be used to purchase food at the cafeteria, at the drink/snack machines, or even used to get school supplies.
 Of course, it being an ID card it was used to show that you were a student of the school, but really who ever needs to prove that one?

 I wonder where I left it.

 "I know I brought it.
 I must have left it somewhere," I say apologetically to Dionne.
 She shrugs her shoulders and sips on the straw of her soda.